Statement of Intent

 Robert Kettle District 7 Yes

-Joy Hollingsworth District 3 Not on Public Safety Committee
+Joy Hollingsworth District 3 Not on Parks and City Light Committee

-Dan Strauss District 6 Not on Public Safety Committee
+Dan Strauss District 6 Not on Parks and City Light Committee

-Alexis Mercedes Rinck At Large Not on Public Safety Committee
+Alexis Mercedes Rinck At Large Not on Parks and City Light Committee

-Dionne Foster At Large Not on Public Safety Committee
+Dionne Foster At Large Not on Parks and City Light Committee

 What Was Originally Proposed